Couple says they were attacked in Downtown Austin early Sunday morning

 "One of them decided to, you know, basically just call us a homophobic slur, and Dee decided to get up and be like, 'What did you say?'
 And him being 6 foot, 9 [inches], they, I guess thought that was aggressive," Casto said.

-The couple said it broke out into a fight that left both thrown onto the ground by the group.
+The couple said the altercation turned into a fight that left both of them thrown onto the ground by the group.

 "One of them was punching me undercut-style on my ribs and holding me back.
 And then all I remember was looking over and seeing my boyfriend, the terror in his eyes because he was being held over by two guys too," Frazier said.
 "I managed to wrestle myself away and grab David and pulled him back, and they were still trying to fight and whatever.
 Then David ran on the bus and was screaming at me, 'Dee, get on the bus.'"

-The couple tells us the attack stopped when the bus came and they jumped on board to get away.
+The couple told KVUE the attack stopped when the bus came and they jumped on board to get away.
 They called EMS and police once they got home.
 The couple said they were left scraped, swollen and sore.

 "I dislocated my pinky, so it's still a nice purple.
 And then Dee, he had a little bit worse as far as the scrapes go," Casto said.

-KVUE reached out to Austin police for more information about the case and the circumstances surrounding the incident.
-All they would confirm is they received a disturbance call and officers are taking a "holistic approach" to their investigation, including reviewing if this is a bias-motivated crime.
+KVUE reached out to the Austin Police Department for more information about the case and the circumstances surrounding the incident.
+All the department would confirm is officers received a disturbance call and they are taking a "holistic approach" to their investigation, including reviewing if this is a bias-motivated crime.

 "I just never really thought that would ever happen in a place like this," Casto said.